Zahle II Cabinet

-The Second Zahle Cabinet was the government of Denmark from 21 June 1913 to 29 March 1920.
-It replaced the Berntsen Cabinet, and was dismissed by Christian X leading to the Easter Crisis of 1920.
+The Second cabinet of Carl Theodor Zahle was the government of Denmark from 21 June 1913 to 29 March 1920.
+It replaced the Berntsen cabinet, and was dismissed by Christian X leading to the Easter Crisis of 1920.

 History

 It was the government which led the country through the First World War and gave women and servants the right to vote.
+It also saw the passing of the Act of Union, which recognized the Kingdom of Iceland.

 List of ministers

 The cabinet consisted of these ministers: